securimed-2425/health-connect/README.md

 # SecuriMed: Health Connect Mobile App

-This is a mobile application for synchronizing health data from health connect to the GUN.js database.
+**Group Members:** Clarisse Bianca Bucu, Lance Raphael Bassig, Luis Patrick Dupalco

+This mobile application is designed to synchronize health data from Android's **Health Connect** into a **GUN.js** decentralized database.
+It is part of the SecuriMed project, which explores decentralized solutions for healthcare data sharing and monitoring.

+## ⚠️ Branch Information

+The actively maintained and working branch is `new-ui`.
+The `main` branch is currently broken due to outdated dependencies and requires a React Native version upgrade.

+---

 ### Instruction for running in a virtual device (Tested using Pixel_3a_API_34_extension_level_7_x86_64 with Android Version 14)
 1. Download and install [Android Studio](https://developer.android.com/studio)